 Founded in 2016, Classtime was made with a mission in mind: to show a clear path to student success.
 Today, we help millions of users across more than 60 countries connect and teach each other new skills every day, from school teachers and their students to education publishers and their clients.
 We give educators the formative and summative assessment tools they need to manage their classes, keep their learners engaged with fun features like gamification, and provide instant grading and clear feedback to their students.
 We also aim to foster a global network of teachers by allowing for the sharing of question sets through our public library and supporting them through our Classtime Certified Educator program.

-- Digital Classroom Activities: Collaborative Challenges enable teachers to develop their lesson around a meaningful narrative that is projected in the classroom for all students to see.
-These challenges present a problem which students must solve by answering questions on their own devices.
+- Digital Classroom Activities: Collaborative Challenges enable teachers to develop their lessons around a meaningful narrative that is projected in the classroom for all students to see.
+These challenges present a problem that students must solve by answering questions on their own devices.
 Only if the entire classroom performs well will the Collaborative Challenge develop into a success story.
-Some challenges include resupplying the International Space Station, fighting city pollution, engineering a roller coaster and more.
+Some challenges include resupplying the International Space Station, fighting city pollution, engineering a roller coaster, and more.

 Click on the image to download.